On the jump of the cover time in random geometric graphs: Preliminaries

 \end{lemma}

-For $G=(V,E)$ and $x,y \in V$, we say that $\Pi \subseteq E$ is an \emph{edge-cutset} separating $x$ from $y$ if every path from $x$ to $y$ contains at least one edge in $\Pi$.
+For $x,y \in V$, we say that $\Pi \subseteq E$ is an \emph{edge-cutset} separating $x$ from $y$ if every path from $x$ to $y$ contains at least one edge in $\Pi$.
 In other words, if we remove $\Pi$ from $E$ then $x$ is isolated from $y$.
-We will use the following Nash-Williams inequality to obtain lower bounds for effective resistances. \begin{lemma} [Proposition 9.15 of~\cite{levinperes}] Let $\{\Pi_k\}_k$ be a pairwise edge-disjoint family of edge-cutsets that separate $x$ from $y$.
+We will use the following Nash-Williams inequality to obtain lower bounds for effective resistances. \begin{lemma} [Proposition 9.16 of~\cite{levinperes}] Let $\{\Pi_k\}_k$ be a pairwise edge-disjoint family of edge-cutsets that separate $x$ from $y$.
 Then

-\end{lemma} Note that for $G=(V,E)$, the simple random walk admits a natural network representation when the set of resistances is given by $\mathfrak{r}(e)=1$ for all $e\in E$.
-We next relate $\tau_{cov}$ to the effective resistance: \begin{theorem}[Theorem 2.4 of \cite{chandra1989electrical}] Let $G=(V,E)$ be a connected graph.
+\end{lemma} The simple random walk in $G$ admits a natural network representation when the set of resistances is given by $\mathfrak{r}(e)=1$ for all $e\in E$.
+The following bounds on $\tau_{cov}$ in terms of the effective resistance will turn out to be useful for us: \begin{theorem}[Theorem 2.4 of \cite{chandra1989electrical}] Let $G=(V,E)$ be a connected graph.
 Then there exists a universal constant $\gamma_1>0$ such that

 \end{theorem} \begin{theorem}[Theorem 1.3 of \cite{kahn2000cover}] Let $G=(V,E)$ be a connected graph.
-Given $V'\subseteq V$, there exists a universal constant $\gamma_2$ such that
+Given $V'\subseteq V$, there exists a universal constant $\gamma_2 > 0$ such that

 \end{theorem}